Vern Gosdin: 1981–1983: "Today My World Slipped Away"

-In 1981, Gosdin signed with Ovation Records and scored a Top 10 hit with "Dream of Me".
-After Ovation Records closed their doors later in 1981, Gosdin signed with A.M.I.
-Records where he scored a Top 10 hit in 1982 with "Today My World Slipped Away".
+In 1981, Gosdin signed with Ovation Records and scored a top-10 hit with "Dream of Me".
+After Ovation Records closed later in 1981, Gosdin signed with AMI Records, where he scored a top-10 hit in 1982 with "Today My World Slipped Away".
 (This song later became a number-three hit for George Strait).

-In January 1982, during a trial that examined the attempted assassination of music producer Gary S. Paxton, Darryl C. Langley claimed under oath that he & his cohort were hired attackers employed by Gosdin, who worked closely with Paxton & was alleged to be disgruntled in their working relationship.
-Gosdin was never arrested or charged & repeatedly refused to confirm or deny involvement for the remainder of his life.
+In January 1982, during a trial that examined the attempted assassination of music producer Gary S. Paxton, Darryl C. Langley claimed under oath that his cohort and he were hired attackers employed by Gosdin, who worked closely with Paxton and was alleged to be disgruntled in their working relationship.
+Gosdin was never arrested or charged, and repeatedly refused to confirm or deny involvement for the remainder of his life.

-First released by Gosdin in 1983, "Tennessee Courage" was written by Louis Brown, Gosdin and Max D. Barnes.
-The song would also be recorded by Keith Whitley and many others over the years and is considered a favorite among fans of traditional country music.
-Barnes and Brown were both notable Nashville songwriters each with hundreds of songwriting credits; Barnes would eventually win over 42 songwriting awards in his career.
-Brown would go on to write as a staff writer for 'Tree Publishing' and 'Stoney Lonesome Music Publishing', both headquartered on Music Row in Nashville, Tennessee.

-Gosdin, meanwhile, signed with Complete Records in the early 1980s, and, in 1984, released There Is A Season, picked by the Los Angeles Times as best country album of the year.
+Gosdin signed with Complete Records in the early 1980s, and in 1984, released There Is a Season, picked by the Los Angeles Times as best country album of the year.

 The early 1980s also found a great combination of talent as Gosdin traveled from coast to coast opening shows for George Jones.